 Obstructive Sleep Apnea

 The most common sleep related breathing disorders are obstructive sleep apnea (OSA) and loud snoring.
-They are both due to the narrowing of the airway during sleep.
+Both are due to the narrowing of the airway during sleep.
 Snoring occurs when the tissue in the back of the throat vibrates as you breathe.
 Patients who snore are more likely to have OSA than people who do not snore.
-Those who snore have an increased risk of developing high blood pressure.
-Sleep apnea can occur in males and females of all ages, weights, and ethnicities.
-Yet certain risk factors are associated with a higher incidence of sleep apnea such as:
+Those who snore have an increased risk of developing things like high blood pressure.
+Other risk factors associated with sleep apnea are:

-Often a loved one is the first to notice the sleep apnea sufferer’s symptoms and suspect something may be wrong.
-One of our Atlanta ENT doctors can find out if you only have simple snoring, or if your snoring is a sign of obstructive sleep apnea.
-To evaluate this, you will need to take an overnight sleep study, called a polysomnogram.
-Typically, this test is conducted in a sleep center and measures the individual’s heart rate, respiration, brain activity, eye movement, and blood oxygen level.
+Often, a loved one is the first to notice the sleep apnea sufferer’s symptoms and suspect something may be wrong.
+One of our Atlanta-based ENT specialists can find out if your snoring is a sign of obstructive sleep apnea.
+To evaluate this, you will need to take an overnight sleep study called a polysomnogram.
+Typically, this test measures the individual’s heart rate, respiration, brain activity, eye movement, and blood oxygen level.
 You will be diagnosed with OSA if two things occur:

 If you have OSA, the sleep study will show if it is mild, moderate, or severe.
-A person with OSA is often very sleepy during the day because you wake up at the end of the times when you stop breathing.
-These brief awakenings keep you from enjoying long periods of deep sleep.
+A person with OSA is often very sleepy during the day due to consistent waking in the night; these brief awakenings keep you from enjoying long periods of deep sleep.
 OSA may lead to sleepiness, heart attack, stroke, and automobile accidents.

 Non-Surgical Snoring and Sleep Apnea Treatment

-Continuous Positive Airway Pressure Also known as CPAP,this common procedure involves wearing a nasal or facial mask whenever the person sleeps.
-During its use, the air pressure from natural inhalations helps keep the air passage open.
-Although it’s generally effective, some people find the mask to be an inconvenience.
+- Continuous Positive Airway Pressure: Also known as CPAP, this common procedure involves wearing a nasal or facial mask whenever the person sleeps.
+While in use, the air pressure from natural inhalations helps keep the air passage open.

-Uvulopalatopharyngoplasty This type of surgery involves removing the tonsils and uvula, and trimming the palate.
-This keeps the tissues at the back of the throat from collapsing, thereby improving air flow.
+- Uvulopalatopharyngoplasty: This type of surgery involves removing the tonsils and uvula while also trimming the palate, keeping the tissues at the back of the throat from collapsing, thereby improving air flow.

-Talk to your doctor at ENT Institute about which treatment options for snoring or sleep apnea would be best for you if you are in the Atlanta area, from Lawrenceville to Alpharetta.
+Talk to your doctor at ENT Institute about which treatment options for snoring or sleep apnea would be best for you if you are in the Atlanta area.